 Emergency Department signs

 Wayfinding signs for Emergency should be in the corporate blue.

 The actual EMERGENCY sign should be in red when used on the building exterior or exterior signage.

 Community services signs

-Fraser Health community sites include public health units, health protection offices, mental health and substance use centres and home and community care offices.
-Some of these offices have multiple Fraser Health tenants, so the Fraser Health logo with slogan should have visual prominence.
+Fraser Health community sites include urgent and primary care centres, mental health and substance use centres and home and community care offices.
+Some of these offices have multiple Fraser Health tenants, so the Fraser Health logo with tagline should have visual prominence.